 14. Manorama Six Feet Under (2007)

-Manorama Six Feet Under is a Indian thriller movie directed by Navdeep Singh and produced by Ketan Maroo.
-The movie was released on 21 September 2007 starring Abhay Deol, Raima Sen, Sarika, Gul Panag in a lead role.
-The movie is a neo-noir with an amateur detective in a small sleepy town from Rajasthan who finds himself caught in a web of lies, deceit and murder.
+Manorama Six Feet Under is an Indian thriller movie directed by Navdeep Singh and produced by Ketan Maroo.
+The movie was released on 21 September 2007 starring Abhay Deol, Raima Sen, Sarika and Gul Panag in a lead role.
+The movie is a neo-noir with an amateur detective in a small sleepy town from Rajasthan who finds himself caught in a web of lies, deceit, and murder.
 This movie is based on Chinatown (1974) by Roman Polanski, with the basic premise being similar to the original, despite changes in the representation of characters and some key plot points.
 The film didn’t work well commercially but critics appreciated the film and especially excellent written dialogues.
-You must gave at least once chance to watch this movie.
+You must give at least one chance to watch this movie.
 After watching, share your views with us.

 15. 404: Error Not Found (2011)

 404 is a Hindi psychological thriller movie directed by Prawal Raman and produced by Nameeta Nair.
 The movie was released on 20 May 2011 starring Imaad Shah, Nishikant Kamat, Tisca Chopra, and Satish Kaushik in the lead role.
 Taran Adarsh, the film critic, comments that it is a new age thriller with a taut screenplay, riveting direction and applaud-worthy performances.
 He gave it 5/5 saying, “We don’t know if Indians like these type of movie or not but America will love this, even though it will not gross good in America (because of being a movie not from their country.) then also if any American would see it will think that the Hollywood is nothing in front of Bollywood.”
 Dainik Bhaskar gave it a 4.5/5 star saying (actually in Hindi) that, “If you’re not a fool….you will not miss the movie.”